syslabcomarchive/slc.facetedcalendar/README.rst

 slc.facetedcalendar provides faceted search inside a calendar.

-It make's use of `collective.solr`_ for the faceted search and `Solgema.fullcalendar`_ for the calendar view.
+It makes use of `collective.solr`_ for the faceted search and `Solgema.fullcalendar`_ for the calendar view.

 .. _collective.solr: https://github.com/Jarn/collective.solr